homes32/pebakery-docs/Commands/System/SetLocal.md

 ## Remarks

-This command is intended for use in "library" plugins containing collections of macros.
-Maintaining unique variables for many macros in a single plugin can be difficult because local variables are in the scope of the entire `%PluginFile%`.
+This command is intended for use in "library" scripts containing collections of macros.
+Maintaining unique variables for many macros in a single script can be difficult because local variables are in the scope of the entire `%ScriptFile%`.
 By making use of the `System,SetLocal` and `System,EndLocal` commands to isolate variables to a narrower scope you can ensure that each section's variables are protected from unwanted modification.

 ## Related